The Blue Bird (Metzinger): Description

-L'Oiseau bleu is an oil painting on canvas with dimensions 230 x 196 cm (90.5 by 77.2 in).
+L'Oiseau bleu is an oil painting on canvas with dimensions 230 × 196 cm (90.5 by 77.2 in).
 The work represents three nude women in a scene that contains a wide variety of components.
 L'Oiseau bleu, writes Joann Moser, uses a wealth of anecdotal detail "which comprises a compendium of motifs found in earlier and later paintings by Metzinger: bathers, fan, mirror, ibis, necklace, a boat with water, foliage and an urban scene.
 It is a mélange of interior and exterior elements integrated into one of Metzinger's most intriguing and successful compositions."

 The central standing 'foreground' figure is shown affectionately holding in both hands a blue bird (thus the title of the painting).
 The reclining figure wearing a necklace shown in the lower center of the canvas is placed next to a pedestal fruit bowl and another bird with the unmistakable coloration of the rare Scarlet ibis (L'Ibis rouge), a rich symbol for both exoticism and fashion.
 Costume designers for Parisian cabarets such as Le Lido, Folies Bergère, the Moulin Rouge and haute couture houses in Paris during the 1910s used the feathers of the scarlet Ibis in their shows and collections.
 The Ibis is a bird to which the ancient Egyptians paid religious worship and attributed to it a 'virgin purity'.
 A mysterious pyramidal shape is seen as if through a porthole to the right of the reclining figure's head, though it remains a matter of speculation whether there exists any relation to the ibis or pyramids of ancient Egypt.
 In front of the pyramid appears a shape that resembles a sundial, perhaps meant as the element of time, or 'duration', as the clock placed in the upper right hand corner of his Nu à la cheminée (Nude) of 1910.

 Two other birds, in addition to the blue bird and scarlet ibis can be seen in the composition, one of which resembles a green heron.
 A large steamship can be seen bellowing gaseous vapor from its funnel in the distant sea or ocean, and a smaller boat (or canot) is visible below.

 On the left half of Metzinger's L'Oiseau Bleu, holding in her right hand a yellow fan (éventail) is a sitting nude who in her left hand holds a mirror into which she gazes.
 In the rest of the scene, various items and divers elements are placed, including in the upper center (practically at the highest point of the painting) the Sacré-Cœur Basilica, located at the summit of the butte Montmartre, the highest point of the city.
 This popular monument is just up the hill from where Metzinger lived and worked (Rue Lamarck) prior to his move to Meudon around 1912.
 It is also a short distance from Le Bateau-Lavoir, widely known as the birthplace of Cubism.